sf-wdi-34/conplete-api/README.md

     * revisit the example in the `jbuilder` documentation, and look for urls
   </details>

-8. Create a view for the index of conferences.
-This view should result in an array of conferences, each with the `name`, `location`, and direct link `url`.
+8. Create a view for the index of conferences, and update the conferences controller `index` method so that it renders the `jbuilder` template.
+This view should be an array of conferences, each with the `name`, `location`, and direct link `url`.
 Hint: 'json.array!'.

 ### Incorporate Talks